-Both ultraviolet (UV) and infrared (IR) light are invisible and have no affect on color.
-IR rays create heat in a similar way as rubbing your hands together does.
+Both Ultraviolet (UV) and Infrared (IR) light are invisible, and have no affect on color.
+IR rays create heat in much the same way as rubbing your hands together does.
 IR energy causes molecules to vibrate back and forth.
 The more IR energy an object absorbs, the greater the heat buildup.
 UV light can cause chemical changes in an absorbing coating but does not contributes to heat buildup.
 Reflecting IR rays is thus critical in minimizing the heat buildup of a coated surface.